perrin4869/react-stay-scrolled/README.md

 Type: number, default: 0, defines an error margin, in pixels, under which `stayScrolled` will still scroll to the bottom

+### triggerStayScrolled

+Type: any, upon modification, a stay scrolled is triggered

+### triggerScrollBottom

+Type: any, upon modification, a scroll bottom is triggered

 ### Velocity

 Type: `function` optional, default: `null`